 You should jump on a good deal when you spot one.

-As long as you’re booking your ticket at least seven days before your departure, U.S. airlines are required to give you a 24-hour period where you can cancel your booking for free.
+As long as you're booking your ticket at least seven days before your departure, U.S. airlines are required to give you a 24-hour period where you can cancel for free.
 So when you see a great deal, go for it.
 You can always change your mind the next day.

 Tiny airports can offer enormous savings.

-Especially when you’re flying into major cities, be sure to check that you can’t find a cheaper rate by flying into or out of a minor airport.
+Especially when you're traveling to major cities, be sure to check that you can't find a cheaper rate by flying into or out of a minor airport.
 For example, travelers in New York might not know about Stewart International Airport, but the tiny hub, located about an hour from Times Square, currently offers some of the best fares to Europe.
-That means if you want to travel to the United Kingdom this year, you’ll spend approximately $300 less if you depart from Stewart compared to if you depart from JFK, according to Travel + Leisure.
-But it’s not just flights from New York—there are similar savings to be had at minor airports across the country.
+That means if you want to travel to the United Kingdom this year, you'll spend approximately $300 less if you depart from Stewart compared to if you depart from JFK, according to Travel + Leisure.
+But it's not just flights from New York—there are similar savings to be had at minor airports across the country.